kylecrawshaw/ShareMounter/readme.md

 ***Problems?***

-Open and issue or better yet, submit a pull request with the fix.
+Open an issue or better yet, submit a pull request with the fix.
 I want to make this as versatile of a tool as possible.